endeavouros-team/EndeavourOS-Development/README.md

 [Calamares](https://calamares.io/)

 We do use the latest calamares sources for our install.
-Most modules are taking as they are and only configured to work for EnOS install (Archlinux) others are created on our own like the pacstrap module used for netinstall.
+Most modules are taking as they are and only configured to work for EndeavourOS install (Archlinux) others are created on our own like the pacstrap module used for netinstall.

 [EndeavourOS Calamares Modules](https://github.com/endeavouros-team/Calamares_current)

 Also, both online and offline install using the same calamares.
-We do use welcome app and different settings.conf files to schedule the both installl methoids and handling Community Editions.
+We do use welcome app and different settings.conf files to schedule both install methods and handling Community Editions.

 ## Dependencies: